Equivariant Flow Matching for Point Cloud Assembly: Conclusion

 This work studied the theory of equivariant flow matching, and presented a multi-piece assembly method, called Eda, based on the theory.
 We show that Eda can accurately assemble PCs on practical datasets.

-Eda in its current form has several limitations.
-First, Eda is slow when using a high order RK solver with a large number of steps.
-Besides its iterative nature, another cause is the lack of kernel level optimization like FlashAttention~\cite{dao2022flashattention} for equivariant attention layers.
-We expect to see acceleration in the future when such optimization is available.
-Second, Eda always uses all input pieces, which is not suitable for applications like archeology reconstruction, where the input data may contain pieces from unrelated objects.
-Finally, we have not studied the scaling law~\cite{kaplan2020scaling} of Eda in this work, where we expect to see that an increase in model size leads to an increase in performance similar to image generation applications~\cite{peebles2023scalable}.
+More discussions can be found in Appx.~\ref{app:future_work}.